pombredanne/appspace/README.rst

-*appspace* is a component injection framework that allows any mishmash of Python classes, objects, functions, or modules to be cobbled loosely together into an application.
+*appspace* is a component injection framework that allows any mishmash of Python classes, objects, functions, or modules to be dynamically cobbled together into an application.

 An appspaced application is built with an appconf (application configuration) similar to a Django urlconf: